Aftab-Ahmadajk/World_Bank_Credits_Grants_Data_Analysis_Project/README.md

 •	What is the average amount Pakistan pays back to IDA?

-### The Data ###
+### The Data
 For this project, I am using a dataset from The World Bank.
 The Link for accessing this data is The World Bank Dataset All the data presented is available to everybody to analyze, visualize, and share with others.
 This is public data that analysts can use to explore how different borrowing nations are taking the loans.
 But Remember also to Read the Terms of Use associated with the use of data.
-### Description of Data:###
+### Description of Data:
 The data used for this project is in CSV file format and it is too large to open in Excel.
 First I download it and import it into Jupiter notebook using Pandas library to get a holistic sense of all the data.
 It has 1,304,781 rows and 30 columns.
 The data is regularly updated in real-time on a single transaction basis, ensuring there is no chance of duplicated information."

 ### Data Exploration:
 Since this is a huge dataset I will be using Python to process and analyze the data.
 Python's extensive libraries, including Pandas, NumPy, Matplotlib, and Seaborn, offer robust capabilities for handling big data.
 First, I explored this dataset and I discovered that it contains data regarding several nations that have obtained loans from the World Bank via the IDA International Development Association.
 There are numerous columns, as the data dictionary reveals, some of which are:

-•	Country
+- Country
-•	Region
+- Region
-•	Service Charge Rate
+- Service Charge Rate
-•	Repaid to IDA
+- Repaid to IDA
-•	Due to IDA
+- Due to IDA
-•	Credit Status
+- Credit Status
-•	Cancelled
+- Cancelled
-•	Disbursed
+- Disbursed
-•	Undisbursed Amount
+- Undisbursed Amount
-•	Country Code
+- Country Code
-•	Borrower
+- Borrower
-•	Project Name
+- Project Name
-•	Project ID
+- Project ID

 ## Data Cleaning:
 The dataset has a large number of columns, according to the data dictionary.
 This dataset contains historical snapshots of the IDA Statement of Credits and Grants including the latest available snapshot.
 The World Bank complies with all sanctions applicable to World Bank transactions.
 The chance of duplicated data is almost zero because IDA provides loans and grants to its member countries through proper channels.
 Upon examining the data set, I discovered that some columns were not necessary for the analysis I had in mind.
 I removed these columns' names as 'End of Period', 'Credit Number', 'Country Code', 'Currency of Commitment', 'Project ID',' Exchange Adjustment (US$)', "Borrower's Obligation (US$)",' Sold 3rd Party (US$)',' Repaid 3rd Party (US$)','Due 3rd Party (US$)', 'Credits Held (US$)','First Repayment Date', 'Last Repayment Date', 'Agreement Signing Date', 'Board Approval Date', 'Effective Date (Most Recent)',' Closed Date (Most Recent)', and 'Last Disbursement Date'.
 The bank carefully updates the data, ensuring there is no risk of data duplication.